 Most teenagers are compelled to be in school during the academic year, but may or may not work at the same time.
 Figure 2a depicts the decline in teenagers’ academic year (September to May) labor force participation.
 From 2000 to 2018, the share of teenagers working or seeking work while enrolled in school declined by 11.4 percentage points and the share of teenagers who are only working or seeking work decreased by 4.6 percentage points from 2000 to 2018, amounting to a total decline in teen labor force participation of 15.9 percentage points.

 Whether this reduction in labor force participation during the academic year is a matter of concern depends on what teenagers are doing instead of working.
-If, for example, the share of teenagers who are neither participating in the labor force nor enrolled in school were increasing, then these trends could imply a rise in high school dropout rates and/or a decrease in postsecondary enrollment.
+If, for example, the share of teenagers who are neither participating in the labor force nor enrolled in school were increasing, then these trends could simply arise in high school dropout rates and/or a decrease in postsecondary enrollment.
 However, figure 2a shows a large increase in the share of teenagers who are only enrolled in school (15.3 percentage points) and a very small increase in the share of teenagers who are neither participating in the labor force nor in school (0.7 percentage points).
 The reduction in labor force participation is largely attributable to a declining share of teenagers who are simultaneously enrolled and participating in the labor market during the academic year.

 The decline in teen labor force participation during the summer is even more dramatic.
 In contrast to the academic-year decline in labor force participation while enrolled, the sizable shift we observe during the summer is a straightforward replacement of labor force participation with school enrollment.
 Consider the following statistics illustrated in figure 2b: